jeghers/playgen/README.md

 In the source code folder `app/config` there is a configuration data structure that can be modified to your own needs (_at your own risk!_).
-Most typically, you need to configure your MySQL database connection here, but there are other setting you might find useful as well.
+Most typically, you need to configure your MySQL database connection here, but there are other settings you might find useful as well.
 For example, you can change logging behavior or customize plugins and their behavior.